 Specific migration testing – primary aromatic amines (PAA)

 Overall migration testing – simulant A, B, D2 (all foodstuff), repeated use

-Specific migration testing – epoxy derivatives and bisphenol A, B, F, S
+Specific migration testing – epoxy derivatives and bisphenols A, B, F, and S

 Prices excluding VAT (24 %).